DevExpress-Examples/XAF_Security_E4908/EFCore/Console/Readme.md

 <!-- default file list -->

-# This example is under construction...
+# This branch is under construction...

 This example demonstrates how to access data protected by the [Security System](https://docs.devexpress.com/eXpressAppFramework/113366/concepts/security-system/security-system-overview) from your non-XAF .NET Core console application.
 The application outputs secured data to the 'result.txt' file.